TosbackCgusBridge-Bot/CGUs-versions/Booking/Privacy Policy.md

 Security

-What security procedures does Booking.com put in place to safeguard your personal information?
+What security procedures does Booking.com put in place to safeguard your personal data?

 In accordance with European data protection laws, we observe reasonable procedures to prevent unauthorized access and the misuse of personal information.